dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

        most recently read from the stream.
      - To call ``unread-element`` twice in succession.
      - To unread an element if the stream is at its initial position.
-     - To unread an element after explicitly setting the stream’s position.
+     - To unread an element after explicitly setting the stream's position.

    :seealso: